Serpensin/HypeRate-CSharp/Readme.md

    - ChannelLeft
    - HeartbeatReceived
    - ClipCreated
-5. Call `HypeRate.GetInstance().JoinHeartbeatChannel()` with the user device ID for receiving updates of the users heartbeat
+5. Call `HypeRate.GetInstance().JoinHeartbeatChannel()` with the user device ID for receiving updates of the users heartbeat (e.g.: "internal-testing")
 6. Call `HypeRate.GetInstance().LeaveHeartbeatChannel()` with the user device ID when you not want to receive further updates of the users heartbeat
 7. Call `HypeRate.GetInstance().Disonnect()` when you want to close the connection to the server

+## Example Project

+You can find an example project in the `HypeRateSample` folder.
+This project demonstrates how to use the library and can be run directly for a quick start.

 ## Working with device IDs